 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

 Hi crafty friends!
 In this tutorial, I’m going to show you how to make knockout designs in Cricut design space.
 I didn’t write about knockout designs on my recent post about how to edit text in design space because they take a little more explanation.
 But I’ve had a lot of questions about it since then, so it’s time to get them answered.

 Knockout designs are where you combine two different designs into one.
-You can use an image to form parts of the text like this….
+You can knockout an image to form parts of the text like this….

-Or you can knockout part of the text and place text in the text like this.
+Or you can knockout text and place text inside of different text like this.

 So let’s get to it.